Genealogic provides a full research service for genealogy, family history, and general historical enquiries.

-Emma Jolly's latest book, Tracing Your Ancestors Using the Census, is published by Pen & Sword and available from the publisher at the discount price of £10.39 http://www.pen-and-sword.co.uk/Tracing-Your-Ancestors-Using-the-Census/p/4117/, online at Amazon Tracing Your Ancestors Using the Census Tracing Your British Indian Ancestors or in your local bookshop.
+Emma Jolly's latest book, My Ancestor was a Woman at War, is published by the Society of Genealogists and can be bought there, from the online bookshop or in your local store.
 See the Articles and Books page for reviews and more.

 Read Emma's related guest post on the words of women in India for Chris Paton's British GENES blog.

 An interview with Emma about the book is featured in Issue 26 of Your Family History magazine

 Emma is a regular blogger for Deceased Online, a useful website for family historians, with extensive burial and cremation records.
 The blog can be read at http://deceasedonlineblog.blogspot.co.uk/

 Article on using poll books in family history in January 2014 issue of Family Tree magazine.

 Review of a new version of the classic Hobson-Jobson: The Definitive Glossary of British India (OUP, 2013) in Who Do You Think You Are? magazine (September 2013)

 Tracing British Home Children in Discover Your Ancestors periodical (July 2013)

 Article on how to get the most out of the census online for Who Do You Think You Are? magazine (December 2012)

 Article on the V&A Theatre Archive and researching theatre ancestors in Family Tree magazine (December 2012)